teclabrava/mu-frontend/README.md

 # mu-frontend

-## Despliegue de la Aplicación.
-El frontend esta desplegado con Terraform en AWS
+The web messages and tests info are in Spanish.
+In a second phase, multi-language will be implemented.

+## App Deployment.
+Frontend is deployed with Terraform on AWS

 ## Project setup